Selling on eBay and Your Income Tax Obligations

 Receiving a 1099K Form From PayPal

-They don't.
 The government has no way of seeing what you sold on eBay, or how much your sales were.
 They cannot look at your sales reports or access your account.
-If $20,000 or more was deposited into your Paypal account within 200 transactions for a calendar year, you would receive a 1099K.
+However, if $20,000 or more was deposited into your Paypal account within 200 transactions for a calendar year, PayPal will report your earnings to the IRS, and you will receive a 1099K form.